 Third Party Authorizations for MEPs

 If you are having difficulties in applying for the maintenance enforcement program, do not worry.
 This process can be a bit convoluted for some based on their own, personal circumstances.
 You can have a third party act on your behalf with MEP.
-To arrange this, fill out the Client Authorization of Third Party form and contact Spectrum Family Law to apply for the Maintenance Enforcement Program today.

 Can you apply for a stay of support enforcement in Alberta?